Kotlin/KEEP/proposals/multi-field-value-classes.md

 ## MFVC ABI (JVM)

-It is not always possible to pass multi-field value class (MFVC) values to functions as unboxed.
+It is not always possible to pass MFVC values to functions as unboxed.
 The limitations are listed above in [Boxing](#Boxing) section.

 Also, there are strong limitations for returning MFVC from functions: it is forbidden to return multiple values from function in JVM.
-However, if we could never cope with it, all the optimizations would be useless: if a value was boxed once, there is no reason to escape boxing because using the existing box guarantees that no more boxes for this value are created.
+However, if we could never cope with it, all the optimizations would be useless: if a value was boxed once, then there is no reason to escape boxing because using the existing box guarantees that no more boxes for this value are created.

 Fortunately, there are several workarounds:

 * Using shadow stacks.
-Benchmark showed that it is even slower than using a box that is rather cheap in modern JVMs.
+A benchmark showed that it is even slower than using a box that is rather cheap in modern JVMs.
 * Using local variables for the calling site.
 It is only possible for inline functions as they are in the same stack frame.
 * Getting result MFVC from arguments at the calling site.
-It is only possible for primary constructors of MFV.
+It is only possible for primary constructors of MFVC.
 They are the main and initial source of all MFVCs.

 Primary constructors do two things: field initialization and side effects.
 They can be separated and the latter is stored in so-called `/*static*/ fun constructor-impl(...): Unit` which takes field values as parameters and performs side effects.
 So MFVC primary constructor calls can be replaced with storing arguments in variables and then calling the `constructor-impl` function on them.

-The `constructor-impl` must be generated even if it is empty because public ABI must not depend on the body inisides.
+The `constructor-impl` calls must be generated even if it is empty because public ABI must not depend on the body insides.

 ### (Un)boxing functions